 At the age of 8 weeks, your puppy only has very little capacity for feeling fear.
-With age, your puppy will gain a much stronger expectation and sense of entitlement to have direct access to you, so if you wait, your puppy’s anxious reaction will only get worse.
+With age, your puppy will gain a much stronger expectation and sense of entitlement to have direct access to you.
+If you wait to train, your puppy’s anxious reaction will only get worse.
 Training your puppy to be alone right from the start is much easier and less traumatic than it will ever be in the future.
 Here is how to do it:

-- When bringing the puppy into your house, head straight for an area, where you can prevent it from having any access to any humans.
+- When bringing the puppy inside, head straight for an area where you can prevent it from having access to humans.
 It could be in a puppy pen, in the laundry or outside in the garden.
 Stay in this area with your puppy until everyone has had time to enjoy the puppy’s arrival and it has familiarised itself with the new surroundings (at least 10 minutes).

-- Then leave the area, so that your puppy is alone and has no physical access to or gets attention from any humans.
+- Then leave the area, so that your puppy is alone and has no physical access to any humans.
 Chances are that your puppy will cry to make you come back.